wladiz2001/laravel-visjs/README.md

 Any questions or suggestions preferably open a issue!

 # License
-LaravelChartJs is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+LaravelVisJs is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).